Avnerus/ma_thesis/thesis.md

 The word "Hitodama" is Japanese for "Human spirit".
 HITODAMA is a post-humanoid avatar designed to contain a remotely controlling human consciousness and re-embody it in a non-human form that still maintains several anthropomorphic features that allow the controllers to express themselves in a humanly readable manner.

 The design of HITODAMA has undergone several iterations and modifications before reaching its final form (See Figure 2).
 The goal was to create a soft telerobot that can put the outlined philosophical theory to the test, while using a software and hardware framework that is both modular and flexible.
 Working with limited resources, a modular approach ensures that as much knowledge and products could be reused later for future iterations and ensuing research.
 This chapter outlines the primary decisions and inspirations that lead to the design, starting from the aesthetic choices made and followed by an overview of the main features divided into different subsystems.

+It is important to note that although HITODAMA's design includes a moving and sensing tail, it was **not implemented** for this Master's thesis due to time and resource limitation.
+The tail is nevertheless shown here on the design specification in order to visualized the complete form of the conceived prototype.

 ![HITODAMA - Concept model](images/hitodama-form.png){width=50%}